 I don’t have this lonely feel every single day, that would mean I’m a loner.
 And I actually do have friends that I share other interests with.
 The challenge is when my goals don’t typically align with theirs and so I have to go on my own path, mostly scrambling all the way.

 I’m of the opinion that you can’t force someone to love the same things you love.
-Everyone has their interests and then again, some aren’t that heavy on social media.
-And most of what I do involves being heavy on social media/ internet.
+Everyone has their interests and then again, some aren’t that heavy on the internet.
+And most of what I do involves being heavy on the internet.

 Zinny Factor is turning two, it’s making me feel so nostalgic and I’ve also been thinking a bit.
 I’m really grateful because so many times I’ve wanted to give up on this platform but for some reason I find so much fulfillment knowing that I have my own passion project.